MTM Full Form-Mark to Market

 What is Mark to Market (MTM)?

 Mark to Market (MTM) is an accounting principle that records assets and liabilities at their fair market value on a regular basis.
-This means that financial statements reflect real-time price fluctuations, which is particularly important in volatile markets.
+This ensures that financial statements reflect real-time price fluctuations, which is particularly important in volatile markets.

 Example of Mark to Market Valuation: